Wedding Expense Tracker — Free Google Sheets Template

 The average US wedding costs between $30,000 and $35,000, and that number climbs quickly once you factor in regional pricing, guest count, and the dozens of vendors involved.
 According to wedding industry surveys, roughly 60% of couples exceed their original budget — often by 20% or more.
 The culprit is rarely one big splurge.
 It is the accumulation of small overages across a dozen categories: an extra $500 on flowers, $800 more for the DJ upgrade, a cake tasting fee nobody mentioned.
 Without a clear tracking system, these costs compound silently until the final invoice arrives.

-Google Sheets gives you the control that wedding planning apps often lack.
-It is free, works on any device, and can be shared instantly with your partner, parents, or wedding planner.
+A proper wedding expense tracker fixes this.
+Google Sheets gives you the control that wedding planning apps often lack — it is free, works on any device, and can be shared instantly with your partner, parents, or wedding planner.
 Unlike proprietary wedding budget tools, you own your data and can customize every formula, category, and column.
-Our free wedding budget template below gives you a head start with pre-built categories, percentage guidelines, and space to track deposits, due dates, and vendor contacts — so you can focus on the celebration, not the spreadsheet.
+Our free wedding expense tracker template below gives you a head start with pre-built categories, percentage guidelines, and space to track deposits, due dates, and vendor contacts — so you can focus on the celebration, not the spreadsheet.

 Before you start filling in numbers, it helps to understand how a typical wedding budget breaks down.
 The percentages below are guidelines based on national averages — your actual split will depend on your priorities, location, and guest count.